 Make exercise a priority

-Many dog owners love nothing more than to go for daily walks with their best friend by their side.
-Even as your dog gets older, many of them love to get out of the house and explore the outdoors.
-However, your dog’s mobility will decline as they age, so it’s your job to keep a close eye on their health and to check whether they’re in any pain or discomfort.
-While regular exercise is key for keeping your dog healthy, the type of exercise they do should correlate with their health and wellbeing needs.
+Many dog owners love nothing more than going for daily walks with their best friends.
+Even as your dog ages, many love to get out of the house and explore the outdoors.
+However, your dog’s mobility will decline as they age, so it’s your job to keep a close eye on their health and check whether they’re in pain or discomfort.
+While regular exercise is vital for keeping your dog healthy, the type of exercise they do should correlate with their health and wellbeing needs.

-For example, if you’re taking your pooch on regular walks and find they’re struggling to keep up and appear out of breath, they may benefit from more gentle activities that allow them to walk or run at their own pace and leisure.
-Only you will know what’s right for your dog, so try and find the right balance regarding exercise.
+For example, if you’re taking your pup on regular walks and find they’re struggling to keep up and appear out of breath, they may benefit from more gentle activities that allow them to walk or run at their own pace and leisurely.
+Only you will know what’s suitable for your dog, so try to find the right exercise balance.
 Otherwise, your dog may find it hard to keep up.

 Make time for grooming

 Tangles and matted fur can be a nuisance to sort out.
 Therefore, brushing your dog regularly is recommended.
-If you’re not sure what to put on your dog, it’s best to stick with natural shampoos that won’t irritate their coat and skin.
-If you’re unable to take your pooch to the groomers because of the coronavirus pandemic, you may want to call them for tips and advice.
+If you’re unsure what to put on your dog, it’s best to stick with natural shampoos that won’t irritate their coat and skin.
+If you cannot take your puppy to the groomers because of the coronavirus pandemic, you may want to call them for tips and advice.

 Install a ramp

-You must provide all kinds of special accommodations for your senior dog, especially if they develop arthritis or suffer from joint problems.
-You can also purchase an easily accessible bed, which means your dog won’t have to jump or climb anymore.
+You must provide special accommodations for your senior dog, especially if they develop arthritis or suffer from joint problems.
+You can also purchase an easily accessible bed, so your dog won’t have to jump or climb anymore.
 If your dog loves to explore around the house, you can lay a ramp on the stairs for them.

 Spend quality time together

-Dogs only have a limited lifespan compared to humans, so spending as much time as possible with your best friend is important.
-When your pooch eventually heads to doggy heaven, you don’t want to have any regrets of not spending enough time with them.
+Dogs only have a limited lifespan compared to humans, so spending as much time as possible with your best friend is essential.
+When your puppy eventually heads to doggy heaven, you don’t want to regret not spending enough time with them.
 Managing your schedule better will help you allocate time that can be spent with your best pal.

 Senior dog care advice

 Unfortunately, the aging process happens to us all.
 Before you know it, your once hyperactive pup has turned into a subdued, relaxed senior.
-To keep your dog happy and comfortable in their golden years, make sure you refer to the guide above, which will ensure their health and wellbeing are at the forefront of your mind.
+To keep your dog happy and comfortable in its golden years, refer to the guide above to ensure its health and wellbeing are at the forefront of your mind.